 - University of California Riverside Extension

 For the most up-to-date information on these programs and others, visit assist.org.
-Please stop by the Transfer Center in Building 23 or make an appointment with a counselor if you have questions.
+Students are encouraged to visit the Transfer Center in Building 23 or schedule an appointment with a counselor for additional guidance.

 Programs of Study